textileio/ipfs-camp-2019/deep_dive/ipfs-on-mobile.md

   - Cross-platform in mobile is even more difficult
   - Though it can, and is currently being, done (see links below)
 - Should be scalable to millions of peers
+- Should support real-time notifications (local and remote)
 - Should interface seamlessly with desktop and server peers
 - May require 'always on' support or a 'hybrid-style' network